-SEAC's currently focuses our work on assisting neighborhood, business and other community groups on a range of projects.
+SEAC's focuses on assisting neighborhood, business and other community groups on a range of projects.

-• Purchase supplies and assemble hygiene bags for homeless individuals annually.
-SEAC created and distributed 350 hygiene bags this year.
+• Purchase over $1,000 in supplies and assemble hygiene bags for homeless individuals annually.
+SEAC created and distributed 335 hygiene

-• Purchase and handed out $5 food vouchers for Foodlink's Curbside Market to Rochester Residents in need annually.
-SEAC handed out 200 in 2021-2022.
+• Purchased and handed out 100 $5 food vouchers for Foodlink's Curbside Market to Rochester Residents in need annually.

 • Participate in Neighborhood Association meetings.

-• Provide fiduciary services to community organizations and Neighborhood Associations.
+• Provide fiduciary services to community organizations and Neighborhood Associations, including insurance for events.

 • Assist in grant writing for a variety of neighborhood beautifications projects.